 Tax-advantaged accounts do have some limitations, however.

 One is contribution limits.
-For instance, in 2022, the contribution limit for IRAs is $6,000.
-(If you have both an IRA and a Roth IRA, this limit applies for both accounts combined.)
+For instance, in 2023, the contribution limit for IRAs is $6,500.
+(If you have multiple IRAs, including both a traditional IRA and a Roth IRA, this limit applies for all accounts combined.)

 Many financial experts recommend that, when it’s financially feasible, you max out your contributions to tax-advantaged accounts.